My Journey with Alcohol

 I was genuinely terrified of getting sober for a short while only to relapse and destroy what was still a relatively stable life.
 The prospect of navigating complete social restructuring around sobriety felt overwhelming, too.
 I wasn’t looking to replace alcohol with a comprehensive lifestyle and spiritual overhaul.
 I wanted a solution that would address the unpredictability of my drinking while allowing me to maintain agency over my process.

-My doctor is great.
-I still see him.
-I didn’t want to argue with him.
-I went online for my prescription and medical support.
+Why not talk to my doctor?
+I did.
+I gave his way a shot and it didn’t work for me.
+I didn’t want to argue with him so I chose the online route for medication.
 If you’re wondering why your doctor might not know about this method either, see the epilogue on why this treatment remains under-studied and under-recognized.

 First Attempt: Following the Rules (and Paying for It)